 Select an article below to find out the latest information and news relating to the Africa Academy of Management.

 The Executive Committee and I appreciate your continued membership.
 We are working hard to take AFAM forward.
-Please assist us by telling others about our work and how they can become members and participants in our exciting future.
-I also want to wish all of you a restful and blessed holiday season.
+Please assist us by spreading the news about AFAM, particularly the new journal and the upcoming conference.
+Encourage your friends, colleagues and those within your networks to become members and active participants in our exciting future.

 Stella M Nkomo, President